 5.5.2.3.2 Network initiated detach procedure completion by the UE

 When receiving the DETACH REQUEST message and the detach type indicates "re-attach required", the UE shall deactivate the EPS bearer context(s), if any, including the default EPS bearer context locally without peer-to-peer signalling between the UE and the MME.
 The UE shall stop the timer T3346, if it is running.
 The UE shall also stop timer(s) T3396 and ESM back-off timer(s) not related to congestion control (see clause 6.3.6), if running.
 The UE shall send a DETACH ACCEPT message to the network and enter the state EMM-DEREGISTERED.
 Furthermore, the UE shall, after the completion of the detach procedure, and the release of the existing NAS signalling connection, initiate an attach or combined attach procedure.
-The UE should also re-establish any previously established PDN connection(s).
+The UE shall enable N1 mode capability for 3GPP access if it was disabled and the UE received "re-enable N1 mode required" indicatotion within the Additional detach type IE.The UE should also re-establish any previously established PDN connection(s).

 NOTE 1: When the detach type indicates "re-attach required", user interaction is necessary in some cases when the UE cannot re-activate the EPS bearer(s), if any, automatically.